digitaldesaster/Emma-for-Spotify-TV/README.md

 # Emma-for-Spotify-TV
 Third-Party Spotify Player for FireTV &amp; Android TV

+0.86
+- added option to browse playlists, check the settings! (working on it for emma+)
+- optimized caching of songs
+- some bugfixes

 0.84/0.85
 - caching of playlists, tracks & albums for faster loading
 - some bugfixes